PikachuPenial/Titanmod/PATCHNOTES.md

 - All Secondaries (excluding hand cannons/revolverss) now have point fire as an attachment option
 - Point Fire no longer requires a laser sight to be attached to a weapon

+*FN 2000*
+- Reduced damage to 27 (previously 31)

 *M3 Grease Gun*
 - Reduced damage to 30 (previously 32)
 - Reduced vertical recoil to 20 (previously 32)
 - Reduced horizontal recoil to 5 (previously 12)

+*PM-9*
+- Gas Port Adjustment now decreases recoil by 50% and increases damage by 10%

 *Sten Gun*
 - Increaased damage to 32 (previously 30)